anpct/Feedback-System/README.md

-# Feedback-System
+# feedback-MRIET

-Feedback management system for MRIET college
+Feedback system for MRIET college using flask

+Check out the we app at: https://mriet.herokuapp.com/